JacekSkrok/Meety/docker/postgres/README.md

 ### Note: This stores the data inside the container - when you delete the container, the data is deleted as well.

 ### Connect to PSQL prompt from docker:
-`docker exec -it postgres-demo psql -U postgres`
+`docker exec -it postgres-db psql -U postgres`

 # Application Database Setup
 ### Create the Database: